Section Chair:

 Research interests: Emergency department throughput, patient experience, medical education, equity, diversity and inclusion, and mHealth tools to track and improve patient health behavior

-Luis M. Lovato, MD, FACEP
+Luis Lovato, MD, FACEP

 Health Sciences Professor, Department of Emergency Medicine